-In the mid-1990s, SUVs became a popular choice of vehicle among American drivers and soon found themselves at the heart of the rollover debate.
-While popular, SUVs traditionally had a much higher center of gravity than cars and other automobiles which made them more likely to rollover in identical conditions than other vehicles.
+In the mid-1990s, SUVs became a popular choice of vehicle among American drivers.
+Soon after they were at the heart of the rollover debate.
+While popular, SUVs traditionally had a much higher center of gravity than cars and other automobiles.
+This made them more likely to rollover in identical conditions than other vehicles.

 The automobile industry took note of this dangerous condition and has made some changes to many popular models.
-The most significant of these may be that several crossovers and small SUVs now sit on the same frames that sedans use, meaning that these SUVs have a center of gravity that has been intentionally lowered to prevent rollover accidents.
+The most significant of these may be that several crossovers and small SUVs now sit on the same frames that sedans use.
+Therefore, these SUVs have a center of gravity that has been intentionally lowered to prevent rollover accidents.

-Another common reason that some vehicles may be more likely to roll than others is the way the weight is disbursed within the vehicle itself.
-Trucks, semis, vans, and other large cars may be more likely to roll if weight is disproportionate on one side when compared to the other.
+Another common reason that some vehicles may be more likely to roll than others is the disbursement of weight within the vehicle itself.
+Trucks, semis, vans, and other large cars may be more likely to roll if weight is disproportionate on one side.
 Experts caution that if you are loading a vehicle or a truck bed, you should be mindful of heavy objects and try to space them appropriately.
 This can help stabilize the load and reduce the risk of a rollover.

 Though some vehicles may be more prone to rolling than others, it is critically important to realize that any type of car, truck, or van can roll if the conditions necessary occur in a collision or other traffic-related incident.
-Though you may not drive an SUV, you can still become a victim of a rollover collision and may sustain injuries as a result.
+Though you may not drive an SUV, you can still rollover and may sustain injuries as a result.

-Rollover accidents are more likely to cause injury and death than other crashes because of the nature of the collision, the forces involved, and the damage that is likely to result to a rolled vehicle.
+Rollover accidents are more likely to cause injury and death than other crashes.
+This is because of the nature of the collision, the forces involved, and the damage that is likely to result.

-In contrast, a rollover collision has at least one point of impact but more often has multiple.
+In contrast, a rollover collision usually has multiple points of impact.
 An initial impact with a car might force a vehicle on its passenger side, then onto its roof, then its driver’s side before coming to a rest back on its wheels.
 In this simple example, the vehicle experienced five impacts during the collision and all four sides of the car were involved.
 Any time a vehicle’s roof comes into contact with the ground, there is an additional concern as the roof may cave inwards towards the passenger compartment.

-If you have been injured in a rollover accident, you may have a claim for your damages.
-Contact the car accident lawyers at Abels & Annes, P.C. today at (855) LAW-CHICAGO (529-2442) or locally at (312) 924-7575 for a free, no-obligation telephone conversation.
-For your convenience we have a lawyer standing by 24 hours a day to take your call and discuss you case.
-Call us now or contact us online and let us help you.
+If you suffer injuries in a rollover accident, you may have a claim for your damages.
+Contact the car accident lawyers at Abels & Annes, P.C. today at (312) 924-7575 for a free, no-obligation telephone conversation.
+For your convenience we have a lawyer standing by 24 hours a day to take your call and discuss your case.
+Call us now or contact us online and let's see if we can help you.